ElektraInitiative/libelektra/src/plugins/dump/README.md

   This means its value is an empty string `""`.
 - The empty lines after `$key binary 0 -1` and `dbus/config` are because the respective names/values are empty.
 - The comment above `$key string 25 0` shows that newlines in key values are completely fine, because we know what size the value has to be.
-- There is an empty line at the end, because the plugin expects a newline after every command.

 ## Limitations